webgme/webgme-taxonomy/search-dashboard/README.md

 				- components.json -> define more adapters for the deployment

 ## To Do
+- [ ] update parent/child checkbox state on click
+	- parents become indeterminate; children match parent (except for fields)

+- [ ] add autoformatting like prettier

+## Done
-- [ ] generate the schema for the taxonomy
+- [x] generate the schema for the taxonomy
 	```javascript
 	[
 		{